ENCCS/hpda-python/content/scientific-data.rst

 commonly used with NetCDF data.

-When it comes to data storage, there are many types of storage formats used in scietific computing and data analysis.
+When it comes to data storage, there are many types of storage formats used in scientific computing and data analysis.
 There isn't one data storage format that works in all cases, so choose a file format that best suits your data.